global

 Yoga Teacher

-• Can convey and adapt specialized practices to particular populations in a safe and competent way according to the school’s AYC-accredited standards.
+• Can convey and adapt specialized practices to particular populations in a safe and competent way according to the school’s AYC-accredited standards

 • 10+ years of consistent teaching experience

-• 1000+ classes, privates, or workshops taught
+• 5,000+ hrs of classes, privates, or workshops taught

 Level 4